-Three Reasons Why 98.6 Is Not The Normal Body Temperature Today
+3 Reasons Why 98.6 Is Not The Normal Body Temperature Today

 Due to COVID during the last ten months, we’ve had our temperatures taken more than any other time in history.
 Everyone is noticing the number hardly ever comes back 98.6 degrees Fahrenheit.
-98.6 F has been the accepted average body temperature since Dr. Carl Reinhold August Wunderlich found it to be the average armpit temperature of 25,000 patients in 1851.
+98.6 F has been the accepted normal body temperature since Dr. Carl Reinhold August Wunderlich found it to be the average armpit temperature of 25,000 patients in 1851.
 This number was supported by a Stanford University study looking at data from Civil War soldiers.
 Since the Civil War, the average temperature for men and women has steadily fallen to 97.5 degrees F. What caused the decrease is debatable, and scientists agree it’s several factors.
 Here are three that make sense to me.

 The infecting microbes don’t replicate as fast when your body temperature is higher, and new work from the Journal of Leukocyte Biology shows higher temperatures in the body increase the immune system’s functionality.
 Cleaner water means fewer harmful microorganisms are entering our bodies and less need to run at a higher temperature.
+Remember there are cities that still do not get clean water like Flint, Michigan.

 Giardia and Cryptosporidium are the most common identified causes of waterborne illness in the United States.
 Municipal water treatments are used to ensure water for drinking is safe.
 One of the most common methods is to treat water with chlorine chemicals.
 Water used for drinking coming from lakes, rivers, and reservoirs is also usually filtered.
 Private wells have their problems with contamination and should be tested every year.
 During times of flooding, they should be tested more frequently.
 Even with all the safety measures in place, the United States still has cities with poor tap water.
 You can find a list of the 12 cities with the worst tap water in the US from Business Insider here.